Foreword by Sir Ronald Cohen

 Promotion in association with the Impact Investing National Advisory Board Aotearoa New Zealand (IINABANZ) and the Responsible Investment Association of Australasia (RIAA).

-Dr. Sean Barnes, Debbie Birch, Rachel Brown, Bernadette Casey, Dominic Foote, Paul T. Gilberd, Bill Ginn, Dr. David Hall, Mānuka Hēnare, Rangimarie Hunia, Julia Jackson, Jade Kake, Phillip Mills, Rob Morrison, Dr. Jamie Newth, Nicola Patrick, Bob Penter, Tania Pouwhaare, Michelle Sharp, Ian Short, Cerasela Stancu, Dr. Alison Taylor, Sir Stephen Tindall, Ruby Watson, Aaron Drew, Brianne West, David Woods.
+Dr. Seán Barnes, Debbie Birch, Rachel Brown, Bernadette Casey, Aaron Drew, Dominic Foote, Paul T. Gilberd, Bill Ginn, Dr. David Hall, Mānuka Hēnare, Rangimarie Hunia, Julia Jackson, Jade Kake, Phillip Mills, Rob Morrison, Dr. Jamie Newth, Nicola Patrick, Bob Penter, Tania Pouwhaare, Michelle Sharp, Ian Short, Cerasela Stancu, Dr. Alison Taylor, Sir Stephen Tindall, Ruby Watson, Brianne West, David Woods.

 Raewyn Jones, John McLeod, Simon O’Connor, David Woods